Splaktar/GlassStatus/README.md

 Voice-activated Google Glass status screen (Battery level, Network, Uptime)

+This fork has been converted to Android Studio.
+If you would like to use Eclipse, see the parent repository.

-This simple little app is based on [Alex Dennis's] [Glass Battery Level app].
+This simple little app is based on [Alex Dennis's] work on the [Glass Battery Level app].

 By installing this app, you can use the voice command "OK Glass, Status" to display the current Battery level, Network, and Uptime for Glass.

 ![Glass Status Vignette](https://raw.github.com/cmenscher/GlassStatus/master/screenshot/2013-12-06%2012.42.32.jpg)

-This fork has been converted to Android Studio.
-If you would like to use Eclipse, see the parent repository.

 License
 =======